Our past is behind us. Fri 01 July 2022

 My what sharp canines you have.
 Source: Archive.org

-It is held by New York's Metropolitan Museum of Art but it first shows up in [a collection from Horncastle, Lincolnshire, England]((https://archive.org/details/mma_the_head_of_a_grotesque_man_in_profile_facing_right_338125).
+This sketch is held by New York's Metropolitan Museum of Art but its provenance record claims it first showed up in a collection from Horncastle, Lincolnshire, England.

-More of these long-nosed, protruding-chinned early humans are presented in Faces of Giants in imagery of butchers and executioners.
+More of these long-nosed, protruding-chinned early humans are presented in Faces of Giants.
 They seem to date from immediately before the mysterious appearance in early 18th century Europe of:

 Some of many English examples of these are summarised in Dating the Intelligent Pig.